suzuki-shunsuke/guide-github-action-renovate/docs/detail.md

 You can't merge a pull request whose `required jobs` fail, but in other words you can merge a pull request even if jobs other than `required jobs` fail.
 This is undesirable.

+If you add jobs to `Status checks that are required.`, it is inconvenient when you add a new job to the workflow and `Status checks that are required.` or change job names because until you merge a pull request to add a new job to the workflow you can't merge other pull requests.

 So you should define a dedicated job and adding only the job to `Status checks that are required.`.
 We call this job `status-check` job.